 Figure 1.
 Illustration of society’s innovation network as an idea filter that is used to “harvest” and evaluate new ideas, a small percentage of which ultimately become commercial technology.
 Currently, students and citizen scientists play a limited role in society’s innovation network.

-As a part of the Esposito research group’s research, outreach and educational activities, we seek to (i.) expand participation by students and citizen scientists as both “idea generators” and “evaluators” in society’s innovation network and to (ii.) provide opportunities and resources that help accelerate development of the critical and creative thinking skills needed by tomorrow’s inventors and evaluators.
+Supported by a National Science Foundation (NSF) CAREER Award and a “Start Small!
+Minigrant” through the Office of the Provost at Columbia University, the Esposito research group seeks to (i.) expand participation by students and citizen scientists as both “idea generators” and “evaluators” in society’s innovation network and to (ii.) provide opportunities and resources that help accelerate development of the critical and creative thinking skills needed by tomorrow’s inventors and evaluators.
 Our specific interests naturally relate to innovation of novel and emerging solar and electrochemical energy conversion technologies.
 In addition to research in the lab, this will be achieved through creation of online “mini filter” networks that are focused on harvesting and evaluating sustainable energy ideas.
-The first idea filters will be tested through assignments and a final project in the PI’s elective course at Columbia, CHENE4231 Solar Fuels, and involves three stages as shown in the schematic of a “mini-filter” in Figure 2:
+The first idea filters have been tested through assignments and a final project in the PI’s elective course at Columbia, CHENE4231 Solar Fuels, and involves three stages as shown in the schematic of a “mini-filter” in Figure 2: